Reaching our city with the Gospel.

 Most of the food we provide to our clients is purchased from the Arkansas Foodbank.
 There are also other times when we will host a food drive.
 These food drives provide much needed staples and can help greatly with our budget.

 - New Volunteers

 All donated items can be dropped off at the South Entrance of Immanuel Baptist Church, in the wooden box by the recreation desk.
 If the donation is big, please call 501-376-3071 to possibly set up a drop off time at the pantry location.
+Click here for a downloadable donation form.
 Donations needed throughout the year: